 The maximum contribution depends in part on whether the contribution is for an employee or, in the case of those self-employed, the owner.
-For 2014, the maximum contribution on behalf of an employee to an SEP-IRA is the lessor of $52,000 or 25% of your ‘eligible compensation.’
-For the self-employed, the contribution limit in 2014 is the lesser of $52,000 or 20% of earnings, according to the IRS.
+For 2017, the maximum contribution on behalf of an employee to an SEP-IRA is the lesser of $54,000 or 25% of your ‘eligible compensation.’
+For the self-employed, the contribution limit in 2017 is the same: the lesser of $54,000 or 25% of earnings, according to the IRS.

 Where to Open a SEP IRA

 In 2010, I opened a SEP IRA at Scottrade.
 I’ve been very happy with my decision, in large part because of the low trading costs and the option of visiting a physical Scottrade branch.
 You can check out a full list of the best brokers for IRA retirement accounts, too.